Muse Intentionally X

-I couldn’t decide between think and meditate in the header for this letter.
+I couldn’t decide between think and meditate for the title of this letter.
 But then I thought that muse kind of landed between them both, because as you know, to muse is to think, and to meditate is to think, and to think about things is to meditate, and so on.

 Second, we meditate by memorizing scripture for a basis of meditation.
 One of my favorite analogies for meditation is the cow chewing its cud.
 The cow chews and swallows his food and later he regurgitates that same food and chews it again and again.
-To memorize scripture is to take food into our minds like eating it to take food into our stomachs.
+To memorize scripture is to take food into our minds.
 Later, when we’re driving, or waiting in a line, or accomplishing a mundane task, we pull that scripture to the forefront of our thoughts, we recite it and think about what it means.
 Some of my best times of meditation are while ironing clothes, for example.
 But remember, being able to recite a scripture to yourself is not meditating.
-No, to meditate involves inquiry, which brings me to my next point.
+No, to meditate involves inquiry, which brings me to my next pointer.

 Of course, this is a condensed version.
 And the more scripture you know the more your meditation can expand.
 For example in the meditation above, if I have it memorized, Romans 12:2 might come to mind: